arvindkannan/Issue-Tracking-Mailer/README.md

 It also Form pie chart and shows the in email body as well as generated excel attachment for easy overall view for customer.

-*We recommend that you open and Read this **PREREQUISITE** before proceeding or using the rTrackMailer package anywhere*
+*We recommend that you open and Read this **PREREQUISITE** before proceeding or using the iTrackingMailer package anywhere*

 Main Features
 -------------